goldhand/sw-precache-webpack-plugin/README.md

 Webpack Dev Server Support
 --------------------------
 Currently `SWPrecacheWebpackPlugin` will not work with `Webpack Dev Server`.
 If you wish to test the service worker locally, you can use simple a node server [see example project][example-project] or `python SimpleHTTPServer` from your build directory.
 I would suggest pointing your node server to a different port than your usual local development port and keeping the precache service worker out of your [local configuration (example)][webpack-local-config-example].

+There will likely never be `webpack-dev-server` support. `sw-precache` needs physical files in order to generate the service worker.
+Webpack-dev-server files are in-memory.
+It is only possible to provide `sw-precache` with globs to find these files.
+It will follow the glob pattern and generate a list of file names to cache.

 Contributing